 Also consider checking out AirBnBs.
 It can be worth it, especially if you’re traveling in a group 🙂

-If you are looking for an apartment or house to rent, there are two main websites that bring together listings from various real estate agencies: Realestate.com.au and Domain.com.au.
+If you are looking for an apartment or house to rent: Realestate.com.au and Domain.com.au.
 These two sites are probably the best way to find accommodation in Australia if you do not want to go through a private individual.
 They allow you to look for accommodation by selecting the specific criteria you’re looking for (size, location, furnished or not, with terrace, etc.).
 You can also set up automatic alerts so you don’t miss anything!

 If you’re a student, check your university’s website for on-campus housing options or recommended off-campus living.
 You can find more info on : Accommodation Guide for Students in Australia.

-Don’t hesitate to also search on Marketplace.
+Also search Marketplace.
 Many individuals post ads and offer rooms for rent.
 The advantage?
 Often they will ask for a lower security deposit and be more flexible 🙂

 If you want to settle somewhere in the medium or long term, the main agencies to check out are: Century 21, LJ Hooker, Richardson & Wrench and Ray White.
 The agency fees are the responsibility of the owner so you won’t have to pay anything.